Simulating Infant First-Person Sensorimotor Experience via Motion Retargeting from Babies to Humanoids: SEMI-AUTOMATED ANNOTATION OF DEVELOPMENTAL BEHAVIORS

 Motion retargeting creates new opportunities for developmental science by increasing the dimensions and formats of data available from a single recording.
-In particular, our method opens the door to novel methods for the automatic detection and annotation of developmental behaviors.
-As a proof-of-concept, we show how the simulated humanoids can be used to annotate self-touches \cite{Thomas2015,dimercurio_naturalistic_2018,khoury2022self}.
+In particular, our method opens the door to novel methods for the semi-automated detection and annotation of developmental behaviors.
+As a proof-of-concept, we show how the simulated humanoids can be used to annotate self-touches \cite{dimercurio_naturalistic_2018,khoury2022self}.

 Experts independently coded touches by the left hand and right hand to one of 28 locations (14 on each side of the body).
-Touch was counted and recorded if it was longer than 280 ms. This is an extremely laborious endeavor and automating or semi-automating this process would be highly desirable.
-For this first validation, we collapse the spatial resolution into 6 representative target regions: head, torso, left arm, right arm, left leg, and right leg.
+A touch was counted and recorded if it was longer than 280 ms. This is an extremely laborious endeavor and automating or semi-automating this process would be highly desirable.
+For this first validation, we collapse the spatial resolution into six representative target regions: head, torso, left arm, right arm, left leg, and right leg.
 We then compute two discrete distributions of the touches over the whole body, one for each hand, as shown in Fig.~\ref{fig:self-touch}.
 It has recently been shown that these distributions of touches change during development and are indicative of a maturing body schema \cite{khoury2022self}.
 Following a similar approach, we extract the hand-to-body contacts detected as collisions in the three simulated humanoids and compute their corresponding discrete distributions.
-To protect the brittle hands of the real iCub robot this analysis was only performed with the simulated iCub.
+To protect the brittle hands of the real iCub robot, this analysis was performed only with the simulated iCub.

 The simulated iCub is the platform that best captures the nuances of the distribution of self-touches shown by the infant, particularly the lateralization, followed by MIMo and EMFANT.
-The iCub predicts \(13\%\) of touches to the left leg with the left hand and \(33\%\) of touches to the right leg with the right hand, whereas the human-annotated values are \(9\%\) and \(17\%\).
-These values could already be useful for semi-automated coding, only requiring expert validation rather than manual annotation.
-We are currently exploring improvements to this technique utililzing machine learning that can further increase the alignment of this automated annotation with experts (not shown).
+For example, the iCub predicts \(13\%\) of touches to the left leg with the left hand, whereas the manually annotated value is \(9\%\).
+Thus, retargeting can be useful for semi-automated coding, only requiring expert validation rather than manual annotation.
+Future work will incorporate machine learning methods that can further increase the alignment of this annotation with experts.